convenient/mazeman/README.md

 I'd like to keep the `master` branch as-is, a time-capsule from Spring 2011.

 However, if you feel the desire to tidy up some of the mess then feel free to make a pull request to the `develop` branch.

+If you're working from the `develop` branch then the compiler warnings have been cleaned up by code archaeologist   [@jcolicchio](https://github.com/jcolicchio).